 About the Fellowship

 Each year, the LA Press Club pairs five talented journalists from communities historically excluded from the media with newsroom veterans to actively work on securing a valuable work opportunity.
-More than a mentoring relationship, this will be a direct partnership to figure out how to launch career dreams and take concrete steps together to get there.
+More than a mentoring relationship, this partnership aims to figure out how to launch career dreams and take concrete steps together to get there.

 Click here to read what some of our fellows had to say about the program!